JNHFLINT/CURRENT-PROJECT-InsightFlow/Readme.md

 - Able to upload file to streamlit.
 - Created boxes for lines of sheets and also visual graphs.
 - Added a virtual recommendator using Groq model "llama-3.3-70b-versatile" (current working free version).
+- Created repo with Github to store version control and can be used to download again if something corrupts.